 Florida law mandates that all pools, hot tubs and spas have at least one safety feature.
 Krawczyk implemented a policy where all his clients are required to sign a safety agreement that indicates which safety equipment the customer will use, and he says he would do this even if it wasn’t mandated.
 If a potential customer won’t sign his company’s safety agreement, Krawczyk’s company declines the job.

-there though,” Krawczyk says, who has a 4-year-old son and a pool at his home.
-“Supervision is the number one
+“To me, there’s no foolproof device out there though,” Krawczyk says, who has a 4-year-old son and a pool at his home.
+“Supervision is the number one key.”

-like a fish,” Krawczyk has a pool fence, and he tells customers that while it may “ugly up” the aesthetic factor, his child’s safety matters more.
+Even though his son “swims like a fish,” Krawczyk has a pool fence, and he tells customers that while it may “ugly up” the aesthetic factor, his child’s safety matters more.

-requirements for the bid, he lets them know they should find a different pool
+If a customer doesn’t like Krawczyk’s built-in safety requirements for the bid, he lets them know they should find a different pool builder.

-to take that risk with a life,” Krawczyk says.
+“I’m not going to take that risk with a life,” Krawczyk says.